 When thinking about packaging, it is good to remember that one of the main functions of packaging is to reduce waste.
 Optimal packaging is essential for contributing to a better environment.
-For example, throwing away just one slice of bread causes a bigger carbon footprint than producing the bread packaging.

-It is not possible to name any unequivocally good or bad packaging materials, since the intended use determines the optimal packaging of a product.
+It's a very challengin task to name any unequivocally good or bad packaging materials, since the intended use determines the optimal packaging of a product.
 The main function of packaging is to protect the product and get it to the consumer in good condition.
 In addition, packaging contains product information and makes it easier to use and handle the product.

 The share of packaging in the environmental load of a product is about 2−5 per cent.